StackTerminal.Health

 Peri-/postmenopausal womenEvidence synthesis / clinical summary

-Soy isoflavone supplements or soy protein may reduce hot flashes, but average effect is small and results are not fully consistent.
+Soy isoflavone supplements or soy protein may reduce hot flashes, but average effect is small & results are not fully consistent.

 Hot flash frequency reduction — quantitative meta-analysis